sillsdev/cog/Cog.CommandLine/README.md

 ### Making pairs

-The `pairs` operation is designed to be used as input to the `distance` operation.
+The `pairs` operation is designed to be used as input to the `alignment` operation.
 It takes a list of words, one word per line, as its input, and produces as output a list of every pairwise combination of those words.
 Thus the input: